ionic-team/ionic-docs/docs/theming/high-contrast-mode.md

   />
 </head>

-Ionic ships with themes for increased contrast for users with low vision.
-These themes work by increasing the contrast between foreground content, such as text, and background content, such as UI components.
-Ionic provides light and dark variants for high contrast.
+Ionic offers themes with increased contrast for users with low vision.
+These themes work by amplifying the contrast between foreground content, such as text, and background content, such as UI components.
+Ionic provides both light and dark variants for achieving high contrast.

 ## Overview